Skarlso/blogsource/content/blog/2019-09-16-kubernetes-cluster.md

 That wasn't too bad, right?
 Let's do something a bit more complex this time.
 We are going to deploy [The lounge](https://github.com/thelounge/thelounge) irc bouncer.

-It's actually quite easy to do but can be dounting to look at at first.
+It's actually quite easy to do but can be daunting to look at at first.

 ![easy](/img/the-climb.png)